Course leader: Søren Dinesen Østergaard

 - Submit an abstract (max.
 250 words – in English) based on the draft manuscript described under criteria for participation

 - Submit a short application (max.
 500 words – in English) describing why you wish to participate in the course

-Both the abstract and the application must be submitted to course secretary, Annette Poulsen, firstname.lastname@example.org no later than 2 weeks before application deadline (see below).
+Both abstract and application must be submitted to course secretary, Annette Poulsen, firstname.lastname@example.org no later than 2 weeks before application deadline.

 The participants will be chosen among the applicants based on an evaluation of the abstracts/applications.
 Note that applicants using quantitative methodology in their research are given preference over applicants using qualitative methodology (due to the experience of the instructors).

 Aim: The aim of this course is to improve the participants’ chances of publishing the results of their research in international peer-reviewed scientific journals.

 Learning outcomes: After the course, the participants should:

 - Have a basic knowledge of all aspects of the publication process